Manual for CrochetPARADE (the Crochet PAttern Renderer, Analyzer and DEbugger)

 Basics

 When multiple stitches carry the same label, we will call that a labeled group.
 One can attach to the whole group, or particular stitches in the group.
 For example 5ch.A, the label A refers to the whole 5 chain group.
 One can envision attaching to the chain space of that group by doing: 5ch.A,dc,2ch,2sc@A. In this case, both sc stitches will attach to the chain-5 space and will be distributed uniformly over that space.
 If the uniformly distributed positions do not match preexisting nodes of stitches in the labeled group, then hidden nodes will be created in between and the stitches will attach to those.
-That assumes all stitches in a labeled group have the same width (stitch height can vary).
+The distribution of hidden nodes is uniform along the length of the labeled group with the assumption that all stitches in a labeled group have the same width (stitch height can vary).

 Attaching to the the post of a stitch: .A^ .A^1